Catsuri33/Catsuri33/README.md

 - I'm a French student who learn mathematics and programming.
 - I'm also a gamer.
-- And I'm work on personnal projetcs.
+- And I work on personnal projetcs.

 ## Languages and Tools: